django/deps/accepted/0010-new-governance.rst

 approval from other Releasers or Mergers.

-Any Merger MAY, on their own initiative, merge any pull request which constitutes a Minor Change, with one exception: a Merger MUST NOT merge a Minor Change primarily authored by that Merger, unless the pull request has been approved by another Merger, by a Technical Board member, or by the Django Security Team.
+Any Merger MAY, on their own initiative, merge any pull request which constitutes a Minor Change, with one exception: a Merger MUST NOT merge a Minor Change primarily authored by that Merger, unless the pull request has been approved by another Merger, by a Technical Board member, by a member of the Triage & Review Team, or by the Django Security Team.

 Any Merger MAY initiate discussion of a Minor Change in the appropriate venue, and request that other Mergers refrain from merging